georgeded/group-2-assignment-1-password-security-analyzer/README.md

 Placeholder for screenshot

 **Coverage Improvement Explanation:**
-This test significantly expands the coverage for the `generate_secure_password()` function.
-Initialy there was no test for this function, so its initial coverage was 0%.
-This version includes all edge cases such as:
+This test expands the coverage for the `generate_secure_password()` function by addressing edge cases and validating its behavior for different inputs.
+It ensures the function:
-- Default length
+- Generates passwords of default length
-- Custom lengths
+- Handles custom lengths correctly
-- Invalid lengths
+- Rejects invalid lengths (too short or negative values)
-- Minimum and maximum valid lengths
+- Successfully generates passwords at the minimum and maximum valid lengths

-These test cases activate all logical branches in the function and ensure correct behavior for different password lengths.
+By testing all logical branches, this test ensures the function reliably produces secure passwords under various conditions.

 **Coverage improvement:** 0% → 96%